samyarsadat/ROS-Robot/Source Code/pico_ws/README.md

 ## How To Build MicroROS
-Run `bash ~/pico_ws/libmicroros/build_uros.sh -f` as `urosdev` inside of the devcontainer to build the MicroROS library.
+Run `bash ~/pico_ws/libmicroros/build_uros.sh -f` as `nonroot` inside of the devcontainer to build the MicroROS library.

 <br>